openstack-archive/fuel-docs/pages/user-guide/troubleshooting-ug/network-issues.rst

 ==============

 Fuel has the built-in capability to run a network check before or after OpenStack deployment.
-Currently, it can check connectivity between nodes within configured VLANs on configured server interfaces.
-The image below shows sample result of such check.
-By using this simple table it is easy to determine which interfaces do not receive certain VLAN IDs.
-Usually, it means that a switch or multiple switches are not configured correctly and do not allow certain tagged traffic to pass through.
+The network check includes tests for connectivity between nodes via configured VLANs on configured host interfaces.
+Additionally, checks for an unexpected DHCP server are done to ensure outside DHCP servers will not interfere with deployment.
+The image below shows a sample result of the check.
+If there are errors, it is either in your configuration of interfaces or possibly the VLAN tagging feature is disabled on your switch port.

 .. image:: /_images/net_verify_failure.jpg
   :align: center